godwintrav/leads-api/backend/README.md

 ## Project Overview

 This is the Leads app backend API.
 This project uses Fastapi and Postgresql.
 The main entry file is the main.py file.
 The project uses a modular architecture to ensure seperation of concern.
 Each module handles various parts of the whole application.
-The src module store the core api domains which is Auth and Lead
+The src module store the core api domains which is Auth and Lead.

+The database module holds the functions for setting up our database and the migration module stores the Alembic configuration for running migrations.

 ### Features